etgramli/BattleBrosBackend/README.md

   - highlight cards that are allowed to be selected (when you're resolving an ability which requires you to choose a card)
   - make it possible to sort your hand
   - highlight field and other information of the player, who currently has to take a game action
-  - use icons for showing amount of cards/viewing cards in: discard, deck, life zone, opponents hand
+  - use icons for showing amount of cards/viewing cards in: discard, deck, life zone, opponent's hand
   - use animations for: playing cards, discarding cards, flipping cards face up/down, drawing cards, sorting hand, passing, ending the battle, ending the game
-  - use sfx for the actions listed above as well as receiving messages
+  - use sfx for the actions listed above as well as receiving chat messages
   - add a light and a dark theme for the whole website

 ## Card Unlocking System